AckerlyXu/heima/articles/azure-toolkit-for-eclipse-creating-a-hello-world-application.md

 Although this walk-through was for a deployment to the staging environment, a deployment to production follows the same steps, except within the **Publish to Azure** dialog, select **Production** instead of **Staging** for the **Target environment**.
 A deployment to production results in a URL based on the DNS name of your choice, instead of a GUID as used for staging.

+>[!WARNING]
->[AZURE.WARNING] At this point you have deployed your Azure application to the cloud.
+> At this point you have deployed your Azure application to the cloud.
 However, before proceeding, realize that a deployed application, even if it is not running, will continue to accrue billable time for your subscription.
 Therefore, it is extremely important that you delete unwanted deployments from your Azure subscription.

 ## About Azure deployment projects
 In order to deploy one or more Java applications to Azure, an Azure Deployment Project is needed.
 It plays the role of the "package" that your applications need to be wrapped into in order to be published on Azure.